Edo Maajka: Influences and rapping technique

 Osmić has named several artists that have influenced him, including Rambo Amadeus, TBF, Safet Isović, Miladin Šobić, Azra, Zabranjeno Pušenje, Disciplina Kičme, Atomsko Sklonište, Majke, Rupa u Zidu among others.

-His rapping technique is described as having a perfect flow, also his varied subject matter, connecting with his audience, carrying a concept over a series of albums and got most praised for his ability to write brilliant lyrics.
+His rapping technique has been described as having a perfect flow, also his varied subject matter, connecting with his audience, carrying a concept over a series of albums and got most praised for his ability to write brilliant lyrics.

 His lyrics have also been described as a variation in connecting emotionally to the viewer.
-As Anur Hadžiomerspahić says "once you start listening to a Edo Maajka song, when you first start listening it hits you, gives you goosebumps and grabs you by the throat, then the very next verse makes you laugh.
+As Anur Hadžiomerspahić says "once you start listening to a Edo Maajka song, when you first start listening it hits you, gives you goosebumps and grabs you by the throat, then the very next verse makes you laugh".

 Alter ego

 Osmić has an alter ego or pseudonym that he names MC Berbo.
 He is described as a man who loves drugs, alcohol, fast and expensive cars, women and pop music.
 Osmić stated that the character of Berbo is the complete opposite of himself and that it is more of a joke than taken seriously.